White-Rabbit-Scientific/egui-widget-themenator/README.md

-# Themenator — themes and theme switcher for egui
+# Themenator — Themes and Theme Switcher Widget for egui

-*egui-widget-themenator* provides [Catppuccin](https://catppuccin.com/) color palettes for ready-made themes, packaged as a widget for [egui](https://github.com/emilk/egui).
+**Themenator** provides [Catppuccin](https://catppuccin.com/) color palettes for ready-made themes, packaged as a widget for [egui](https://github.com/emilk/egui).

 It allows egui applications to switch between Latte, Frappé, Macchiato, and Mocha at runtime, with the selected theme automatically persisted across app restarts.